February 26 incident: Negotiations and stalemate

 Thus, by the evening of 26 February, the uprising had resulted in a stalemate.
 The Emperor and Sugiyama's opposition had prevented the achievement of its primary goal: the appointment of a military-dominated cabinet centered around Mazaki.
 Although the Righteous Army had managed to achieve a degree of official recognition for their actions, it was obvious that they could not occupy their positions indefinitely.
 Their presence was their strongest bargaining chip, but even their supporters felt that it needed to end.

-It was for this reason that Araki, Mazaki and most of the other members of the SMC met with Muranaka and Kurihara at the Ministry of War on the night of 26 February.
+It was for that reason that Araki, Mazaki and most other members of the SMC met with Muranaka and Kurihara at the Ministry of War on the night of 26 February.
 There they congratulated the officers again, but asked that they return to their units and leave the rest to the SMC.
-The rebel officers refused, correctly pointing out that it was only because they had fully armed troops behind them the generals were prepared to listen, and again spoke of the need to promote the Shōwa Restoration and form a "strong cabinet centered around the military".
+The rebel officers refused, correctly pointing out that it was only because they had fully armed troops behind them the generals were prepared to listen, and again spoke of the need to promote the Shōwa Restoration and form a "strong cabinet centered around the military."
 No agreement was reached.

-This approach was followed by late-night negotiations at the Imperial Hotel between Ishiwara and Lieutenant Colonel Sakichi Mitsui, a supporter of the uprising.
+That approach was followed by late-night negotiations at the Imperial Hotel between Ishiwara and Lieutenant Colonel Sakichi Mitsui, a supporter of the uprising.
 They reached a compromise: a new cabinet under Admiral Eisuke Yamamoto would be appointed and the rebel troops would return to their units.
 This compromise was rejected by both Sugiyama (who insisted the Emperor would not approve a new cabinet) and the rebel officers (who would only accept a Mazaki cabinet).

-Finally a settlement seemed to have been reached when the rebel officers asked to see Mazaki on 27 February.
+Finally, a settlement seemed to have been reached when the rebel officers asked to see Mazaki on 27 February.
 Mazaki, accompanied by two other members of the SMC (Nobuyuki Abe and Yoshikazu Nishi), arrived at the Ministry of War at 16:00.
 Gathered there were all the rebel officers except Andō and Kurihara, who were in charge of the troops outside, and Kōno, who was still hospitalized.
 The rebels told Mazaki that they were entrusting everything to him.
 Mazaki thanked them, but explained that he could do nothing until they returned to their units.
 He also stated that he would fight them himself if they went against the Emperor's wishes.
 The rebels replied that if they received a formal order to return, they would of course obey it.
 Following the meeting, both Mazaki and the rebel officers were relieved.
 Mazaki believed the rebel officers would leave without violence and the rebels were apparently convinced that a Mazaki cabinet would be formed shortly after they did so.
 Kashii issued orders for the troops to stay the night in the buildings they had occupied and reported to the Emperor that the situation would be resolved by the morning.